MeghMhatre/EEG-Motor-Imagery-Classification-using-Mu-Rhythm-Features/README.md

 # EEG-Motor-Imagery-Classification-using-Mu-Rhythm-Features

 This project implements a basic EEG motor imagery classification pipeline using the BCI Competition IV-2a dataset.
-The goal is to classify left-hand vs right-hand motor imagery using physiologically meaningful features derived from the mu rhythm (8–13 Hz).
+The goal is to classify left-hand vs right-hand motor imagery using physiologically motivated features derived from the mu rhythm (8–13 Hz).

 ## Dataset: BCI Competition IV Dataset 2a
 #### Download the dataset from: